 A new password is generated each time the reset password procedure is performed.
-If the password is reset after the OnCue system has been set up, the connection will be lost.
-Enter the new password in OnCue to reconnect.
+If the password is reset after the OnCue Plus system has been set up, the connection will be lost.
+Disconnect the battery power to the controller, wait a minute, then reconnect power.